jman717/events-broadcast/README.md

-events-broadcast leverages events broadcast in combination with other events, singly, or to all.
+events-broadcast leverages events to broadcast singly, in combination, or to all selected events.

 Included tag appenders: